BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The SCs, SAs and SARs are the objects of the application which need type definitions while SAMMs present the behaviours of these types.
-**The application will be used by the structural engineers among whom Python is the most popular choice (even can be considered as de-facto).**
+**The SAA will be used by the SAEs among whom Python is the most popular choice (even can be considered as de-facto).**

 A plugin style architecture for the SCs, SAs and SARs needs a type registration.
 **Hence, the core framework shall provide the type registration.**